radiantearth/stac-spec/examples/README.md

 due to the fact that it's a necessarily contrived example to show the spec, and to do it in github.
 But we note below where it differs from an ideal catalog.

-The various fields are all fictional, to be able to demonstrate the various aspects of the spec as tersely as possible.
+The various fields are mostly fictional, to be able to demonstrate the various aspects of the spec as tersely as possible.
 To get a sense of real world STAC implementations we recommend exploring the [stac-examples](http://github.com/stac-utils/stac-examples) repo, which gathers in one place copies of STAC [Items](../item-spec/item-spec.md) and [Collection](../collection-spec/collection-spec.md) from a number of different production catalogs that all follow good STAC practices.
 And you should also explore the various catalogs